 Act reference: FAAct Schedule 1 clause 24C Amount of accrual to a maintenance income credit balance

 At any particular time, the MIC balance for a registered maintenance liability is equal to the balance of the accruals and the depletions that have occurred in relation to that liability.
 The MIC balance cannot exceed the total child support arrears owing from that liability for all income years for which the liability has existed.
-The CSA will advise the FAO at the end of each income year the amount of child support arrears outstanding on a child support case, and the individual's MIC balance cannot exceed this amount.
+The Child Support will advise Centrelink at the end of each income year the amount of child support arrears outstanding on a child support case, and the individual's MIC balance cannot exceed this amount.

 An individual or their partner is regarded as receiving arrears of maintenance income if the amount received is greater than the ongoing liability that is due in a particular income year.
 The MIC balance is depleted (at reconciliation) whenever arrears are received.
 The amount depleted is the lower of: the arrears received; and the amount of the MIC balance.